Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool ('Best for broad spec-based discovery across all parts') and when not to ('Only searches datasheets that have been previously extracted — not all parts that exist').
-It also names a specific alternative ('For finding specific parts by number, use search_parts instead'), providing clear guidance on tool selection.
+The description explicitly states when to use this tool ('best for broad spec-based discovery') and when not to ('only searches datasheets that have been previously extracted').
+It also provides a clear alternative: 'use search_parts instead' for specific part numbers.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.